survivejs/webpack-book/manuscript/output/02_multiple_pages.md

 - Set up a single configuration and extract the commonalities.
 The way you do this can differ depending on how you chunk it up.
 - If you follow the idea of [Progressive Web Applications](https://developers.google.com/web/progressive-web-apps/) (PWA), you can end up with either an **app shell** or a **page shell** and load portions of the application as it's used.

 In practice, you have more dimensions.
 For example, you have to generate i18n variants for pages.
 These ideas grow on top of the basic approaches.
+Here we'll set up single configuration based on which to experiment further.

 ## Generating multiple pages

-To generate multiple separate pages, they should be initialized somehow.
-You should also be able to return a configuration for each page, so webpack picks them up and process them through the multi-compiler mode.
+To generate multiple pages with webpack, we can leverage **mini-html-webpack-plugin**. **html-webpack-plugin** would work well for the purpose as well and using it would give you access to the plugins written for it.
+For the demonstration, using the former is enough.

-### Abstracting pages
+### Configuring webpack

-To initialize a page, it should receive page title, output path, and an optional template, at least.
-Each page should receive an optional output path and a template for customization.
-The idea can be modeled as a configuration part and you replace the possible previous implementation with this one:
+A page should receive title, url, and chunks for deciding which scripts to include to the page.
+The idea can be modeled as a configuration part as below:

 **webpack.parts.js**